21

 Also working on community projects and societal healing, the Argentine artist Fernanda Laguna uses hearts as characters in many of her artworks, highlighting themes of care, empathy, and solidarity in her efforts to uplift and support underrepresented groups.
 An artwork that still touches me since I first saw it at LACMA in 2017 is Laguna’s Plano de mi Corazon (para entenderme) (Map of my Heart (to Understand Myself), 2001), which presents the artist’s heart as an architectural floorplan, with various entry points and also an emergency exit.
 My heart swells when engaging with the topic of heartbreak, and I hope that after this three- year cycle of research, my collaborators and I will be stronger and better able to help others find the emergency exit to defeatist thought that holds us back from healing.

-1st Bukhara Biennal: “Recipes for Broken Hearts”, in September 2025 in Bukhara, Uzbekistan.
+1st Bukhara Biennal: “Recipes for Broken Hearts”, organised by the Uzbekistan Art and Culture Development Foundation, in September 2025 in Bukhara, Uzbekistan.

 Dhaka Art Summit, Bangladesh.
 In 2025.